weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

     group, which includes the roles and members that have been assigned to it.
     In this task, you are going to create a custom role group and then assign multiple roles to it, as well as several existing members.

-    ‎
-    ‎Select the **Add role group** icon on the menu bar to create a new role group.
+    Select the **Add role group** icon on the menu bar to create a new role group.

 11. In the **add role group** window, enter **Application Impersonation** in the